Prerequisites

 svn commit -m "Initial checkin"

-Subversion automatically pushes each commit to the remote repository, so your files are now
+on the command line or right-clicking using TortoiseSVN and selecting “commit”.
+Recall that Subversion automatically pushes each commit to the remote repository, so your files are now without an explicit “push” step.

-The `App` class in your program inherits from `G3D::GApp`, which creates a
+class in your program inherits from G3D::GApp

-during initialization.
-That `Scene` parses files ending with the extension `.Scene.Any`, which
+parses files ending with the extension .Scene.Any

 are human-readable files with syntax similar to C++ code, JSON, and Python literals.
 These